PhilipQuaicoo/IOWA-LIQUOR-SALE/README.md

 # IOWA-LIQUOR-SALE

-This repository is a display of some metrices from the top 10 liquor items in the the Iowa liquor sales public database on bigquery for the years 2012 - 2021.
+This repository exploring metrics from the top 10 liquor items in the Iowa liquor sales public database on bigquery for the years 2012 - 2021.

 # Introduction

-This was a project to throw light on the first of all the top 10 liquor items that was sold and also show their indivisual sales made through each year and also show the sale pattern per month.
+This was a project to throw light on the first of all the top 10 liquor items that was sold and also show their individual sales made through each year and also show the sale pattern per month.
+This is expected to give certain insights concerning the data based on which recommendations will be given for a great sale in the time ahead.

-# Data Preparatioin
+# Data Preparation

-The data used in this project is a public data found in the bigquery databasea unders the iowa_liquor_sale dataset.
-Having several columns in the table, just a few colimns were of interest in this project.
+The data used in this project is a public data found in the bigquery database under the iowa_liquor_sale dataset.
+Having several columns in the table, just a few columns were of interest in this project.
 These are;

 date: Date of order